← Back to all posts

 How well will the migration tool handle the introduction of a not null constraint on a previously null-able column?
 This sort of problem would be difficult to catch even with a robust staging environment, and typically would be solved by SQL surgery dictated by business logic.

-Squawk is a smart linter for Postgres migrations.
-It does a really good job of noticing when a migration could introduce a lock on a potentially busy table.
+Enter Squawk, a linter for Postgres migrations.
+This tool does a great job of noticing when a migration could introduce a lock on a potentially busy table.
 It does all this without knowing anything about your production traffic or schema; all it needs to see is the .sql files containing the DDL statements that would be run.

 The actual experience looks more like this: